nexiality/documentation/commands/web/select(locator,text).md

 ![](image/select_03.png)

 To select "American flamingo", one would specify `text` as `American flamingo`.
-However one can also specify `text` as `REGEX:American.+` (reads: _starts with "American"_).
+However, one can also specify `text` as `REGEX:American.+` (reads: _starts with "American"_).
 Similarly, to select "Lesser flamingo", one can specify `text` as `REGEX:Lesser.+`.